Spit (landform): Notable spits around the world

 There is debate as to the longest spit in the world, with both the Arabat Spit in the Sea of Azov and the Younghusband Peninsula in South Australia approximately 110 km long.
 Alternatively, with the natural closing of the Roanoke inlet in 1811, Bodie Island in North Carolina may qualify as the longest, also measuring in at approximately 70 mi to the peninsula's terminus at the Oregon Inlet.

 The longest spit in a freshwater body of water is Long Point, Ontario, which extends approximately 32 km into Lake Erie.

 Farewell Spit in New Zealand, at 32 km, in the north-west area of South Island, is believed to be caused by the strong prevailing winds and currents, bringing sand eroded from the Southern Alps of the South Island and depositing these into Golden Bay.

 A well-known spit in the UK is Spurn Point at the Humber; it is approximately 4.8 km long.
-Another is Chesil Beach in the UK, which connects the Isle of Portland to the mainland.
+Another is Chesil Beach, which connects the Isle of Portland to the mainland.

 The Curonian Spit, off the coast of Lithuania and Kaliningrad Oblast of Russia, separates the Curonian Lagoon from the Baltic Sea; it is 98 km.
 In a similar fashion, the Vistula Spit separates the Vistula Lagoon from the Gdańsk Bay off the coast of Poland.

 Zlatni Rat, a pebble beach jutting southward from the harbor town of Bol, on the Croatian island of Brač, is formed by Adriatic currents flowing east and west through the Hvar Channel, along the southern side of the island.
 The spit bends slightly west or east, changing its direction gradually, depending on the conditions of the tides and weather.